-Pillar of the strategy Key risks Definition ACTING FOR Occupational health and safety The industrial processes used at our sites can expose employees to accidental events that could have consequences for their health and/or safety (such as cuts, burns, noise pollution or high temperatures).
-THE SAFETY AND DEVELOPMENT OF TEAMS Attracting and developing employees The risk relating to human capital within the Verallia Group is characterised by the issue of attracting employees, the issue of developing, maintaining and transforming skills and an environment of social dialogue specific to certain countries.
-Incorporating the circular economy into our value chain The Group is striving to reduce its environmental impact, in particular through the increasing use of cullet , a key link in the circular chain of the glass industry.
-It is made up of glass from selective collection (collection from individuals and CHRs: (Cafés, Hotels & Restaurants) known as "external cullet") or manufacturing waste known as "internal cullet".
-HELPING TO PRESERVE THE ENVIRONMENT Eco-design of our products The need for more sustainable packaging requires Verallia to improve the environmental performance of its products under constant pressure from stakeholders.
-The Group supports its customers in their responsible approach through its range of eco-designed containers, consisting in particular of a reduction in the weight of the containers.
-BY BEING A BENCHMARK PLAYER IN THE CIRCULAR ECONOMY Energy efficiency and carbon footprint of our operations In a climate change context where energy consumption needs to be limited, reducing energy consumption and greenhouse gas emissions is a strategic priority for Verallia.
-Optimisation of water use and reduction of waste Water and waste are not currently identified among the major risks according to the criteria of the materiality analysis.
-However, the Group has set objectives and associated performance indicators because reducing water consumption, as well as reducing waste and increasing its recycling contribute to the overall objective of reducing the Group's environmental footprint.
-Preserving resources and, in particular, water resources in the context of climate change and increasing water stress zones is at the heart of Verallia's actions.
-NURTURING RELATIONSHIPS Quality of our products Despite these procedures, a critical production defect can occur without detection, a situation all the more serious because our completed products are intended to be marketed and consumed on the end market.
-This would lead to substantial and lasting damage to Verallia's reputation in the eyes of the customer and even the public at home and abroad.
-WITH OUR STAKEHOLDERS Business ethics Verallia is one of the major international players in the glass industry.
-As a partner to its customers, the Group seeks to anticipate their needs and fulfil the promise made to them: quality, logistical service and design that meet their expectations.
-Its long-term viability depends on everyone embracing the shared values and principles common to the whole of the Group.
+Pillar of the strategy Key risks Definition ACTING FOR Occupational health and safety The industrial processes used at our sites can expose emplo consequences for their health and/or safety (such as cuts, b The safety and development of teams Attracting and developing employees The risk relating to human capital within the Verallia Group employees, the issue of developing, maintaining and transf dialogue specific to certain countries.
+Incorporating the circular economy into our value chain The Group is striving to reduce its environmental impact, in cullet 1 , a key link in the circular chain of the glass industry.
+It (collection from individuals and CHRs: (Cafés, Hotels & Rest manufacturing waste known as "internal cullet".
+HELPING TO PRESERVE THE ENVIRONMENT Eco-design of our products The need for more sustainable packaging requires Verallia t of its products under constant pressure from stakeholders. responsible approach through its range of eco-designed con in the weight of the containers.
+BY BEING A BENCHMARK PLAYER IN THE CIRCULAR ECONOMY Energy efficiency and carbon footprint of our operations In a climate change context where energy consumption ne consumption and greenhouse gas emissions is a strategic p Optimisation of water use and reduction of waste Water and waste are not currently identified among the of the materiality analysis.
+However, the Group has set o indicators because reducing water consumption, as well recycling contribute to the overall objective of reducing t Preserving resources and, in particular, water resources in increasing water stress zones is at the heart of Verallia's NURTURING RELATIONSHIPS Quality of our products Despite these procedures, a critical production defect can or serious because our completed products are intended to be This would lead to substantial and lasting damage to Verall and even the public at home and abroad.
+WITH OUR STAKEHOLDERS Business ethics Verallia is one of the major international players in the glass the Group seeks to anticipate their needs and fulfil the pror and design that meet their expectations.
+Its long-term viab the shared values and principles common to the whole of t nployees to accidental events that could have ts, burns, noise pollution or high temperatures).